Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular

-You can sign up for Medicare and not Social Security benefits if you are three months from your 65th birthday or older
+You can sign up for Medicare and not Social Security benefits if you are three full months from your 65th birthday or older

-People who aren’t ready to stop working can sign up for Medicare and delay applying for Social Security, but the number of benefits they receive down the line may be reduced
+People who aren’t ready to stop working can sign up for Medicare and delay applying for Social Security via your local Social Security office.
+Contact your local Social Security office today for more information.

-If you apply for Medicare without Social Security, you will have to pay Medicare Part B premiums out-of-pocket
+If you apply for Medicare without drawing Social Security, you will have to keep up with your Medicare Part B premiums using another payment method

 The Social Security Administration indicates that you can sign up for Part B Medicare benefits and not benefits from Social Security if you are three months from your 65th birthday or older (this is known as your Medicare effective date).

 Many people in the U.S. choose this option because they are not ready to fully stop working, even if they are receiving disability benefits or are eligible for the railroad retirement board.

 Individuals who are semi-retired or fully retired and receive some or all of their Social Security benefits will pay their Medicare Part B monthly premium through a monthly deduction from their Social Security benefits.
 You will still receive a Medicare card.

-Keep in mind that if you do apply for Medicare and not social security, you must pay your Part B premium out-of-pocket.
-According to Medicare.gov, the standard premium amount in 2020 is $144.60.
+Keep in mind that if you do apply for Medicare and not Social Security, you must pay your Part B premium using a method you set up yourself, like withdrawal from a bank account.